 It’s important to have enough renters insurance to cover the costs of replacing your belongings in the event of the unexpected.
 You can estimate this amount by adding up the value of your personal property, or use our renters calculator.

 Head to our Renters and Apartment Resource Hub to find out more about renters insurance and tips for renters.
 Plus, an American Family Insurance agent (Opens in a new tab) is a great resource to use for any other questions you may have about renters insurance.
-In the meantime, you can check out our renters insurance coverage page or other common FAQs about renters insurance to really get savvy about safeguarding your humble abode.
+You can also check out these common FAQs about renters insurance to really get savvy about safeguarding your humble abode.

 Gain more peace of mind with renters insurance and get a quote today!

 *Customers who bundle auto and renters policies may save up to 5% on both policies together (as of January 2022).
-Discounts may vary by state, property, policy form and company underwriting the auto policy.
+Discounts may vary by state, property, policy form and company underwriting the auto and/or property policy.
 Discounts may not apply to all coverages on an auto or property policy.